New all-night absorbency styles! Shop Sleep Short and Boyshort

 Why cancer causes bladder leaks

-It’s important to know that cancer doesn’t have to be below the belt to cause pelvic floor dysfunction — more often, it’s treatment for cancer that’s the real cause.
+It’s important to know that cancer doesn’t have to be below the belt to cause pelvic floor dysfunction — more often, it’s treatment for cancer that’s the real cause of bladder problems.
 Rachel says there are many reasons treatments might lead to bladder leaks, including:

-• Neuropathy, the clinical term for damage to the nerves that control your bodily functions.
+• Neuropathy, the clinical term for damage to the nerves that control bodily functions.

-• Radiation therapy or surgery around/on your bladder, which can cause irritation and inflammation.
+• Radiation therapy or surgery around/on your bladder, can cause bladder irritation and inflammation.

 • Treatments that trigger early menopause or lower your hormone levels.
 Rachel explains that many people treated for breast cancer are given hormone suppressants that trigger menopause, which in turn makes your hormone levels drop, and means your pelvic floor muscles get a little lax.

-• Medications that act as diuretics, which can make you feel the urge to pee more often.
+• Medications that act as diuretics can make you feel the urge to pee more often, contributing to an overactive bladder.

 Rachel also explains that cancer has a biopsychosocial impact: Your health is affected by biological factors (like your bodily response to the disease and treatment), psychological (because illness is mentally stressful), and social factors (like support — or lack thereof — from others during treatment).
 Because the effects of cancer are multi-pronged, there is no one way to recover your health.
 In fact, taking a diverse approach to your recovery can be beneficial.